 When the New River’s strength and health is at stake, our hands are here to build it back up.

-Through our Riverbuilder program, we’ve planted more than 850,000 trees and shrubs on 100 miles of river, and in the process, worked with 450 different landowners who share our mission to plant buffers that serve as last lines of defense for water quality.
+Through our River Builder program, we’ve planted more than 1,000,000 ( YES – 1 MILLION) trees and shrubs on 150 miles of streams within the New River watershed in North Carolina & Virginia, and in the process, worked with over 1,000 different landowners who share our mission to plant buffers that serve as last lines of defense for water quality.
+Would you like to be among the ranks of those on the defensive line?
+Is your property ready for River Builder?

 Consultation